bekkopen/service-discovery-workshop/README.md

 Using consul template, reconfigure HAProxy to be updated for each change in consul.

-## 5. Healtchecks
+## 5. Healthchecks

 Now we are adding healthchecks to our webapp (running on `webapp1` and `webapp2`)

 First we need to deregister our service.
 With consul you are not able to modify a service entry after registration, so we need to deregister.
-Use the [deregister-API](https://www.consul.io/docs/agent/http/agent.html#agent_service_deregister) to remove the service.
+Use the [deregister-API](https://www.consul.io/docs/agent/http/agent.html#agent_service_deregister) to remove `webapp1` and `webapp2`.
 Use the name of the service as the path parameter.

 The next step is to add an [HTTP-check](https://www.consul.io/docs/agent/checks.html) using the [agent